How far to cycle? Belgium debates limits in coronavirus lockdown

-BRUSSELS (Reuters) - Belgium’s government has given mixed signals about whether it will place limits on the distance people can cycle, after neighboring France told citizens not to travel more than a kilometer from home for exercise.
+BRUSSELS, March 27 (Reuters) - Belgium’s government has given mixed signals about whether it will place limits on the distance people can cycle, after neighbouring France told citizens not to travel more than a kilometre from home for exercise.

 Belgium has already shut schools, cafes and gyms, and told people to stay home apart from trips to buy food or medicine, or for exercise at a distance from others.
 The measures expire on April 5, but are expected to be extended on Friday.